 To create the DWC System hydroponics, 6 oz. yogurt containers were recycled into a nest pots.
 Four slits longitudinally were cut in each container and four openings were made at the bottom corners (Figure 7).
 Twelve holes the size of a nest pot were cut into a block of Styrofoam large enough to fit into the top of the container.
 Each fashioned nest pot was filled with perlite to about 75% capacity.
 The block was made to float on top of the nutrient solution.
 At the bottom of the container, two air stones were attached on each side.
 Both air stones were attached to an air pump by plastic tubing and connectors (Figure 8).

-Hydroponics Maintenance
+Hydroponics maintenance

 All hydroponically grown plants were given a nutrient solution composed of water and plant food.
 The wick system plants were grown in a solution composed of 0.25 cup of water and 0.5 teaspoons of plant food.
 The DWC system plants were grown in a solution composed of 5 gallons of water and 7 teaspoons of plant food.
 Each week, the nutrient solutions were drained and replaced.
-Any occurrences of algae were removed with a 3% hydrogen peroxide solution and thorough rinse with water.
+Any occurrences of algae were removed with a 3% hydrogen peroxide solution and thoroughly rinsed with water.

-Data Collection
+Data collection

 Each day, the height of every plant was measured, from base of stem to the highest point of the plant (bud, flower, or leaf) using a length of string and ruler.
 The height at first bloom (when a bud opened into a flower) was used for statistical analysis.
 The plants were allowed to grow in a Southern California climate during the months of May to August for up to 13 weeks.
 Once a plant bloomed, researchers stopped tracking its plant height and observed only qualitative changes.